MyPortugalHoliday.com

 The Serra de Sintra coastline with Guincho in the centre

-Where is it?
-7 km south of Vila Nova De Milfontes on the Alentejo Coastline
+Location: 7 km south of Vila Nova de Milfontes on the Alentejo coastline

-Why we recommend it?
 Raging seas, windswept cliffs and pristine sands, the Praia do Almograve is for visitors who appreciate nature’s raw power and beauty.
-Almograve beach lies within the protected landscapes of the Parque Natural do Sudoeste Alentejano e Costa Vicentina, an unspoilt and virtually unknown region of Portugal.
-The Praia do Almograve is far from the major tourist areas in Portugal, but this coastline, centred around Vila Nova de Milfontes, is worth every effort to discover.
+This beach sits within the protected Parque Natural do Sudoeste Alentejano e Costa Vicentina, a region of Portugal that remains largely undiscovered by mainstream tourism.

 Related articles: Vila Nova de Milfontes guide